Higher-order topological pumping and its observation in photonic lattices: Description of the model

+We now describe in detail the minimal tight-binding model that implements the second-order topological pump of Sec.~\ref{sec:pumps} [Fig.~\ref{fig:WannierCenters}(f-j)] and propose its implementation in a 2D photonic waveguide array.

-Specifically, consider the schematic of the three dimensional photonic structure shown in Fig.~\ref{fig:schematic}.
+Specifically, consider the schematic of the three-dimensional photonic structure shown in Fig.~\ref{fig:schematic}.

-At any fixed value of $z$ (the spatial coordinate along the waveguide axis), the photonic structure is a two-dimensional crystalline array of waveguides in the $(x,y)$ plane with six waveguides per unit cell [Fig.~\ref{fig:schematic}(a,b)].
-Each waveguide binds only the lowest-energy TEM mode, which has an elliptical (almost circular) profile and evanescently couples to its neighbor modes.
-The couplings are thus real-valued and exponentially decrease with separation between waveguides.
-We approximate them to be non-vanishing only among nearest neighbors~\footnote{Including additional couplings to waveguides farther away will not preclude topological pumping because the Wannier centers are still pinned to either the center of the unit cell (for the trivial configuration) or at the three middle of the edges of the unit cell (for the topological configuration) as long as $C_6$ symmetry is preserved.}.
-We slowly vary the separations of the waveguides in the $(x,y)$ plane as well as their refractive indices as a function of $z$, as schematically represented in Fig.~\ref{fig:schematic}(c).
-Here, we exploit the fact that the spatial evolution of the optical beam parallel to the waveguides' axis directly maps onto the temporal evolution described by the Schr\"odinger equation of a quantum particle, via the paraxial approximation~\cite{SuppInfo}.
+At any fixed value of $z$ (the spatial coordinate along the waveguide axis), the photonic structure is a 2D crystalline array of waveguides in the $(x,y)$ plane with six waveguides per unit cell [Fig.~\ref{fig:schematic}(a), \ref{fig:schematic}(b), and \ref{fig:schematic}(c)].
+Each waveguide binds only the lowest-energy transverse electromagnetic (TEM) mode, which has an elliptical (almost circular) profile and evanescently couples to its neighbor modes.
+The couplings are thus real valued and exponentially decrease with separation between waveguides.
+We approximate them to be nonvanishing only among nearest neighbors~\footnote{Including additional couplings to waveguides farther away will not preclude topological pumping because the Wannier centers are still pinned to either the center of the unit cell (for the trivial configuration) or at the three middle of the edges of the unit cell (for the topological configuration) as long as $C_6$ symmetry is preserved.}.
+During the pumping process, we will need to adiabatically modulate the couplings and on-site energies of these modes.
+To modulate the couplings, we slowly vary the separations of the waveguides in the $(x,y)$ plane as a function of $z$.
+Similarly, to modulate their on-site energies, we modulate their refractive indices as a function of $z$.
+These two modulations are schematically represented in Fig.~\ref{fig:schematic}(c) for one unit cell.
+Here, we exploit the fact that the spatial evolution of the optical beam parallel to the waveguides' axis directly maps onto the temporal evolution described by the Schr\"odinger equation of a quantum particle, via the paraxial approximation (Appendix~\ref{si:section:paraxial}).
 Thus, this slow variation of waveguide parameters as a function of $z$ is equivalent to an adiabatic temporal evolution of the system in the $(x,y)$ plane.
 A tight-binding Bloch Hamiltonian for this process is given by